Ensono/amido.github.io/docs/workloads/frontend/ide-node.md

 sidebar_label: IDE Setup
 ---

-We recommend using VSCode as IDE, although feel free to use any other you may wish.
+We recommend using Visual Studio Code as IDE, although feel free to use any other you may wish.

-## Extension Recomendations
+## Extension Recommendations

 These extentions are not required, but they provide features that we find helpfull while developing